 You should now be aware of how a guitar pickup operates.
 Why the strings themselves are not simply magnetized may be a mystery to you.
 And some individuals have inquired about this after learning about the string-centric concept.
 But in reality, it would cause problems for the player.

 First, you may have metal shavings stuck to your strings.
 Your fingertips would suffer because of this.
 Plus, an electrical charge would have to be applied to the string.
 This itself would be hard to maintain.
 At the end of the day, the pickups we use work fine and sound great!
-No need to fix it if it’s not broken!
+No need to fix something that’s not broken!